 I Love My Hair.
 A Sesame Street writer adopted a daughter from Ethiopia, and after she told him that she wanted long straight hair like her white Barbie dolls, he wrote the song as a way to show her that she's beautiful just the way she is.

-In "The Ballad of Casey Macphee" when Cookie Monster was tempted by the chance to eat a bunch of cookies without immediate consequences, but decided to eat the avalanche instead and save the day!
+In "The Ballad of Casey Macphee", Cookie Monster is tempted by the chance to eat a bunch of cookies (which were to be delivered to a birthday party) without immediate consequences, but then decides to eat the avalanche that swamped his train instead and save the day!
+Also an Awesome Moment.

 The entire series.
 Period.
 Because it truly is made with care and devotion to the youngest, and seeks to elevate us all.
 One of modern humanity's greatest treasures.